East Fork's Definitive Ranking of Breakfast Cereals

 A very, very high quality, top performing cereal.
 Nothing like a Golden Graham, am I right?
 Ridged and crispy little squares hold up nicely in a bowl of cold milk.
 Although, even the soggy ones are a delight.
 The graham flour and honey really comes through and offers up a nice round flavor profile.
 There is something so umami about Golden Grahams, and a big bowl of them really satisfies.
 Not a whole lot of negative feedback, but it could be argued that they are boring.
 Also, great straight outta the bag as snack.

 A surprise, indeed!
-I had never even tasted Oh's, but both Erin and Jo have a deep place in there hearts for these Cheerio shaped buddies.
+I had never even tasted Oh's, but both Erin and Jo have a deep place in their hearts for these Cheerio shaped buddies.
 Jo says, "They taste like deliciousness.
-Its like a sweet corn vessel filled with oats, honey and graham.
+It's like a sweet corn vessel filled with oats, honey and graham.
 I thought they stopped making it but found a box a few weeks ago and it's not as good as it used to be."
 Erin says, "I'd say they taste faintly of honey with little crunchy bits stuck to the exterior.
 It's all about the crunch.
 I feel like they could sit in milk for a week and still be crunchy."
 The O shaped mimicker of Golden Grahams?
 Perhaps, it's inconsistency through the years is this cereal's downfall.